miguelfrutos/Ukraine_tweets/README.md

     #2- Cast the default data type of the field value (byte) to the String data type.\
     #3- Convert the String into a proper JSON document by using the from_json function.\
     #4- Flatten the JSON file and display event time, user name, text and the id.\
-    #5- Display the results in the console.\
-    #Watch the schema we get now, it looks like any other DataFrame we've seen up until now\
-    #.. this is a real unified processing framework.")

     ## 1- Define the schema that matches the raw sequence of bytes we get from the topic.